HildaM/llamaIndex_learning/README.md

 ## LLM Seting
 I will use OpenAI as the interface for access LLM, but that desn't mean I will use "openai".

 Actually, I run LLM locally using LM Studio.
 LM Studio server can give 'OpenAI-Like' API interface for user.

+The Local LLM I use mainly is the "mistral-7b-instruct-v0.2.Q6_K"